 The first phase of development established the Arboretum’s presence along a major campus thoroughfare and protected valuable groundwater resources.
 Event spaces were developed throughout the Gardens to maximize opportunities for generating revenue and to provide new venues for University gatherings.
 We worked with PSU faculty to develop planting themes that are not only beautiful, but also teach concepts such as taxonomic families and plant evolution.

 Pashek + MTR continues to work with the Arboretum to expand their offerings in keeping with the Master Plan.
-We have completed conceptual design of the Pollinator’s Garden, which will be the public outreach component of PSU’s Pollinator Research Program.
-We also have prepared designs for two additional gardens, an expansion of the Fountain Garden, and the Bird Garden learning landscape.
 The Botanic Gardens have become a popular destination on campus, and continue to grow successfully year after year.